 << Previous wine Next wine >>

 Juan Carlos Vizcarra is a man of intensity, passion, and incredible ambition.
-Though his family has grown grapes in Northern Ribera del Duero for several generations, he is the first to take it upon himself to make estate-bottled wine from this fruit.
-The story goes that when he was a boy, he noticed that the historic estates of Vega Sicilia and Pesquera would come to *his* family in bad vintages to buy fruit.
-He realized that his family must have something truly special, and took it upon himself to make wine to express this unique terroir that he had inherited.
-Like all the wines at the tiny winery at Bodegas Vizcarra, Torralvo is made using gravity-fed winemaking to preserve the freshness and elegance that are intrinsic to the limestone-inflected plantings found in northern Burgos.
+Though his family has grown grapes in northern DO Ribera del Duero for more than four generations, he was the first to make estate-bottled wine from this fruit starting in 1991.
+The story goes that when he was a boy, he noticed that the historic estates of Vega Sicilia and Pesquera would come to his family in bad vintages to buy fruit.
+Realizing that his family must have truly special vineyards of the highest quality, Juan Carlos took it upon himself to begin producing wines to express this blessed terroir and heritage.
+Like all the wines at the tiny Bodegas Vizcarra, Torralvo is made using gravity-fed winemaking to preserve the freshness and elegance intrinsic to the limestone plots found in northern Burgos.
 Meticulous in everything he does, Juan Carlos applies his detail-oriented approach to every facet of the winemaking process.
 Torralvo is the only single vineyard wine that Juan Carlos makes, from one of the highest-altitude parcels on his estate.
-Planted in the early 1960s, Torralvo is a traditional head-pruned parcel of 100% Tempranillo.
+Planted in the early 1960s, Torralvo is a traditional head-pruned parcel of 100% Tempranillo, farmed organically.
 Fermented with indigenous yeasts, Torralvo offers a truly unique expression of place for Juan Carlos.
+In this bottling, he offers a wine to age, one that will improve with a decade or more in the bottle.

 WHAT MAKES THIS WINE UNIQUE?